UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 commit message of each of these commits, along with the initial commit generated when the repository was created (`3917168`).

+The status also includes a handy comment, suggesting "use "git push" to publish your local commits" - this is exactly what we should do next!
+Ultimately, `git push` transfers the commits we've made in our local repository to the remote repository.
+It should be noted that it will only push _commits_, not changes only in the working tree or staging area.

 TODO:
-* Introduce `git push` command, what it does and how to use it.
-Note that it will only push _commits_, not changes that are only in the working tree or staging area.

 * Explain that we may be prompted to enter our Git username and a password.
   Because we set up the repository to work with HTTPS, we use the Personal Access Token (PAT) that we generated in the episode